shaik1002/biggitlabbomb/doc/user/gitlab_duo_chat.md

 `/tests` is a special command to generate a testing suggestion for the selected code in your editor.
-You can also add additional instructions to be considered, for example: `/tests using the Boost.Test framework` See [Use GitLab Duo Chat in VS Code](#use-gitlab-duo-chat-in-vs-code) for more information.
+You can also add additional instructions to be considered, for example: `/tests using the Boost.Test framework` See [Use GitLab Duo Chat in the VS Code](#use-gitlab-duo-chat-in-vs-code) for more information.

 - Use a specific test framework, for example `/tests using the Boost.test framework` (C++) or `/tests using Jest` (JavaScript).
 - Focus on extreme test cases, for example `/tests focus on extreme cases, force regression testing`.